Search

 Arijana & Matej

-We're Arijana and Matej, a couple and travel blogging duo from Croatia and Slovenia who thrive while slow-traveling.
-And we have been doing it for over 4 years.
+We're Arijana and Matej, a couple and travel blogging duo from Croatia and Slovenia who thrive while slow-traveling for the last 6 years.

-During and after our travels, we love publishing in-depth, researched and above-all, useful travel guides, full of personal first-hand information on the places we personally visited.
+We love publishing in-depth, researched and above-all, useful travel guides, including personal first-hand information on the places we actually visited.
+This way, we help future travelers have an even better vacation or adventure in the destinations we write about.

-> You can read more about our mission and how we go about writing these guides in our Writing Ethics page.
+And to understand our mission and how we go about writing our articles, read our Writing Ethics page.

-If you found our articles useful, and would like to support our work, you can tip us a coffee. ☕
+👋 If you found our articles useful, and would like to support our work, you can tip us a coffee. ☕ Thank you for your support! ♥

 Have a question or an update you would like to share with others?